Timeline: Crackdown on Anti-Slavery Movement in Mauritania Continues after Release of Biram Dah Abeid

 The current developments are particularly worrying due to the wide presence of modern-day slavery in Mauritania.
 According to the recently-published 2016 Global Slavery Index, there are over 43,000 people trapped in modern slavery in the country, accounting for over 1 percent of the entire population.
 This makes Mauritania the country with the highest prevalence of slavery in the world.
 Despite outlawing slavery three times and making it a criminal offence in 2007, the Mauritanian Government has failed to genuinely tackle the problem.

 Biram Dah Abeid, the President of IRA-Mauritania, was previously arrested in 2010 and 2012.
-He received the death sentence in 2012 for burning the ‘Abrégé de Khlil’ (a non-sacred interpretation of Islam).
-Yet, his execution is still pending.
+He received the death sentence in 2012 for burning the “Abrégé de Khalil” (a non-sacred interpretation of Islam).
 Despite such harassment, he has been widely recognized by the international community for his brave campaigning.
 In 2013, he was awarded both the UN Human Rights Prize and the Front Line Defenders Award.
 Furthermore, he was arrested again during a peaceful protest march in November 2014, only a few months after coming second in Mauritania’s Presidential Election, and sentenced to 2 years of imprisonment.
 He was released after 20 months in May 2016.

 Following the alarming circumstances and reports of the torture of some imprisoned anti-slavery campaigners, UNPO wishes to draw attention to the ongoing situation in Mauritania.
-It calls for the immediate and unconditional release of imprisoned anti-slavery activists and for the Mauritanian authorities to stop its current clampdown on the anti-slavery movement (please click here for our Press Release).
+It calls for the immediate and unconditional release of imprisoned anti-slavery activists and for the Mauritanian authorities to stop their current clampdown on the anti-slavery movement (please click here for our Press Release).

 Timeline of Events: